christroutner/koa-ipfs-blog-rpi/README.md

 A light-weight web server that serves any website published to IPFS.
 It monitors a BCH address and automatically updates when new content is announced by that address.
-This repository focuses on the Raspberry Pi minicomputer as a web server.
+This repository focuses on the Raspberry Pi, the $50 credit-card sized minicomputer, as a web server.
 This is what it looks like:

 ![Raspberry Pi web server](docs/rpi.jpg)